MarionetteLabs/marionette-docs/api/presentation/regions/region.md

 ##### `initialize( [options] )`

 Will be called by the `constructor` if this method exists.
-Like all Backbone Classes, this is a function that doesn't exist on the Class by default.
-You, the developer, are meant to provide it.
+Like all Backbone Classes, this is a function that either doesn't exist or is a noop by default.
+You, the developer, are intended to provide it.
 It is where you are intended to place startup logic for your Classes.

 ##### `getEl( el )`